fakarnanta/Go_Great/README.md

 * **Muhammad Hanif Abdur Razaq** - **Hustler**
 * **Mohamad Tegar Deyustian Muslim** - **Hacker**

+GoGreat is a platform that connects investors, corporates, and talents who are interested in AI project development collaboration.
+GoGreat is a bridge that brings together the brightest minds and the boldest visionaries who want to shape the future with AI from investors to talents.

+It is a one-stop solution for creating, collaborating, funding, and facilitating AI projects that can solve real-world problems.

+It is a community of AI enthusiasts who want to make a positive impact on the world with AI.
+It is a platform that fosters innovation, collaboration, and value creation for all stakeholders in the AI field.

 *Note that this application still under development

 # Features